pcafrica/hpc_for_data_science_2023-2024/syllabus.md

 To participate in this course, students will be requested to bring their own laptop equipped with a working Linux or UNIX environment, whether standalone or virtualized.
 Students are expected to utilize either a text editor, such as Emacs, Vim, or Nano, or, preferably, an Integrated Development Environment (IDE), such as VSCode, Eclipse, or Spyder, according to their preference.

-To ensure that their system is suitable for the course, students should ensure that it meets the following requirements.
+To ensure that their system is suitable for the course, students should verify that the following software is installed.

-- The environment must have Python 3 installed.
+- Python 3.
 The presence of Jupyter and conda is recommended.
-- The environment must have a C++ compiler installed with full support for C++17, such as GCC 10 or newer, or Clang 11 or newer.
+- A C++ compiler installed with full support for C++17, such as GCC 10 or newer, or Clang 11 or newer.
 The presence of CMake is recommended.
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Please follow the instruction on the [official guide](https://docs.docker.com/get-docker/) and the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) thoroughly.

 Any recent Linux distribution, such as Ubuntu 22.04 or newer, or Debian 11 or newer, or macOS system that meets these requirements should be suitable for the course.